bhavesh-kratos/type-faster/README.md

 - ~~Finalize the project structure~~
 - ~~setup dev scripts at root level to start the app with python server~~
-- UI: show suggestions ahead in the screen (ongoing)
+- ~~UI: show suggestions ahead in the screen~~
+- making sure FE application works as intended and then optimize the backend
+- finetune and optimize the Python server for suggestions and auto-correct
+- customization options in app and onboarding ui
 - setup build scripts to package python server with app
-- making sure FE application works as intended and then optimize the backend
-- finetune the Python server for suggestions and auto-correct
+- optimize the build size, processes memory consumption